Triumph International: Brands

 The Triumph brand is the focus of the company.
 Products are divided into several categories for different target groups, with Triumph International typically presenting several collections each year.
 As of 2010, the importance of shapewear for the company increased, and Triumph's sale of these products attracted special attention.
 In 2013, Triumph was honored as one of the best brands.
 In 2015, the Magic Wire bra received the Red Dot Design Award; at the 2018 ISPO, the almost seamless "Seamless Motion Sports Bra" from Triaction by Triumph is awarded the ISPO Award in the Health & Fitness category.
 In 2019, consumers called up by the influential German trade magazine "Textilwirtschaft" vote Triumph to be the by far most popular body wear manufacturer brand.

 In the late 1970s, Triumph International launched the sloggi cotton underwear brand, at first only for female customers and later also with products for men (sloggi Men) and swimwear (sloggi swim).
 Since the 1980s, Triumph International has also been targeting young customers aged up to 25 years old with the BeeDees brand.
 The products are characterized by accessories and patterned fabrics.
 In addition to sloggi and BeeDees, the company has also been marketing sports bras under Triaction since the late 1990s.
-In accordance with the company’s strategy to focus on its tow global brands, Triumph and sloggi, the BeeDees brand was sold in 2017 to the Jansen Fashion Group (in Wesseling, Germany).
+In accordance with the company’s strategy to focus on its two global brands, Triumph and sloggi, the BeeDees brand was sold in 2017 to the Jansen Fashion Group (in Wesseling, Germany).

 In the 1980s HOM, the French manufacturer of upscale underwear for men, was purchased and has since continued as a trademark within the company.
 The headquarters was located in Marseille.
 In early 2015, HOM was sold to the Austrian Huber Group, as Triumph wanted to streamline its portfolio.
 Valisère is the label for upper segment products, which beginning in 2007 became also available in Germany and was used primarily for luxury lingerie.

 Triumph products are distributed both via trade partners and department stores, as well as in their own shops.
 By the end of 2017, the company had built a network of 3,600 controlled points of sale in 120 countries, which are operated by Triumph itself, by franchisees or run by other partners.
 In addition, Triumph serves 40,000 retail trade partners.
 The company is one of the largest lingerie retailers in Germany based on the number of branches.
 The largest branch in terms of retail space was opened in Dresden's Centrum Gallery in 2012; 2018 saw the opening of the store in Hamburg’s Jungfernstieg; other flagships stores are, for example, in Amsterdam, Berlin, and Copenhagen.
 In addition, Triumph International operates several online stores.
 These were developed using a fulfillment service provider that is part of Arvato.